thibaultduponchelle/thibaultduponchelle.github.io/_drafts/2025-04-30-The-very-strange-mister-Wu.md

 I’m not sure that you can imagine, but screen, keyboard, mouse and his personal stuffs were like swimming in an ocean of paper birds.

-I would love to have a picture of it, so you would get shocked the same than me, but I'm also happy not to have pictured that (in regard to privacy and respecting this person).
+I would love to have a picture of that, so you would get shocked the same than I was, but I'm also happy not to have pictured that (in regard to privacy and respecting this person).

 This was strange.